Employment Consultant

 Excellent oral and written communication skills.
 Skills in human relations and development of student or client programs.
 Computer proficiency.
 Knowledge of community resources available.

-1. Provides placement, supervision, and embedded job coaching/direct instruction of students with developmental disabilities at appropriate work sites.
+2. Provides placement, supervision, and embedded job coaching/direct instruction of students with disabilities at work sites.

-3. Collaborates with the other Employment Consultants who support the other high schools and Community Campus.
+5. Collaborates with the other Employment Consultants to provide consistent support to all high schools and Transition Programs.

-11. Transport students as needed to job sites, adult service agency meeting, or community access activities.
+11. Transport students as needed to job sites, adult service agency meetings, or community access activities.

 Some District classrooms and community work areas are not climate controlled and are subject to extremes of temperature and humidity.
 The itinerant status of this position requires exposure to the outside environment as travel between schools, agencies, and businesses are required.